preciofishbone/OmniaDocsG2/blocks/taxonomy-navigation/index.rst

 Taxonomy Navigation
 ========================

-In this block, that will be available in Omnia 6.5, you can create taxonomy based navigation.
+In this block, that is available in Omnia 6.5 and later, you can create taxonomy based navigation.
 The most common area of use is to create an organization chart.

 Here's an example: